 After playing solo sets for small listening audiences alongside poets and writers for several years, Heywood's full-band debut The Wind It Howls was released to warm reception in March 2019.
-The release was followed by airplay on KTCL 93.3 and Indie 102.3.
-Heywood's set at the Underground Music Showcase was named one of the best of the weekend by 303 Magazine.
+Heywood's first set at the Underground Music Showcase was named one of the best of the weekend by 303 Magazine.

 Heywood and her band continue to draw on multiple genres, with different songs leaning in different genre directions: soulful pop, folk, or sometimes a touch of country.
 Influences range from Mazzy Star and Rilo Kiley to